 How does the school support my child when they move onto another school or to post 16 provision?

 The school provides advice and guidance to students regarding post 16 placements.
-If they have a statement or Education, Health and Care Plan then they will also receive support from the Careers Service.
-Where possible the career advisor attends reviews in years 9, 10 and 11.
+If they have a Statement or Education, Health and Care Plan then they will also receive support from the Careers Service.
+Where possible the career advisor attends reviews in years 11.
 Visits are made to local colleges and students are helped make applications to college where college is the appropriate next step for them.

 What training is provided for teachers and support staff in the area of SEND?